 Just a hard working servant, living out his life in the field.
 A position that doesn’t bring integrity, and yet it is critical to the culture of the day.
 A Shepherd’s job is important, yet not dignified.
 He labors all day and night tending to the flock, with little pay and less moral esteem.
 He does his work alone, and doesn’t mind the dirt or the grime or being isolated from the mainstream.
 He carries out his purpose.
 This is his place in time, and he is committed to the harsh life on the land where he lives.

 Sacrificial.
 Serving.
 Humble.
 Hardworking.
 Unnoticed.
 Chosen.
-Their life forever changed when God deemed them worthy to hear the greatest message of all time.
+Their lives forever changed when God deemed them worthy to hear the greatest message of all time.

 Do we labor tirelessly and sacrifice ourselves for the sake of our work, whatever that may be?
 Do we feel ‘unnoticed’?
 Does God choose us?